-The dynamic Indian telecommunications market has one particularly compelling feature – the very large number of significant operators.
+The dynamic Indian telecommunications market has one particularly compelling feature – the large number of significant operators.
 As the market constantly adjusts to the changing pressures and demands, takeovers and mergers ensure that some level of equilibrium is maintained.
-In the meantime, we see significant shifts in market share among the players.
+In the meantime, we have seen significant shifts in market share among the players.
 Of course it is the country’s booming mobile segment in which the major battles are being fought.
-Three major private players – Bharti, Reliance and Vodafone, with a formidable 54% share of the market between them, lead a field of 14 mobile operators.
-State-owned enterprises –BSNL and MTNL – have also been making their presence felt with a combined market share of 12%.
-Although the fixed-line telephony market in India has seen little growth of late (and is in fact shrinking), it remains an important segment of the overall market.
-It is the two state-owned operators that deliver the overwhelming majority of fixed-line services.
+Three major private players – Bharti, Reliance and Vodafone - with a formidable 58% share of the market between them coming into 2015 - lead a large field of mobile operators.
+State-owned enterprises –BSNL and MTNL – had also been making their presence felt with a combined market share of 12%.
+However, BSNL and MTNL have major financial issues to address, and by early 2015, there market share had dropped to 9%.
+Although the fixed-line telephony market in India has seen little growth of late (and is in fact shrinking), it remains an important segment of the overall market; the two state-owned operators still deliver the overwhelming majority of fixed-line services.

-Companies covered in this report include:
+Companies mentioned in this report: